 Here’s what you should know about air handlers: if you’re looking for a conventional furnace or air conditioner, you’ll likely never need to know what an air handler is because it’s probable you won’t need one.
 However, if you’re in the market for an electric heat pump, it’s helpful to know that an air handler will most likely be a part of your home’s HVAC system.

 Air Handler vs. Furnace

 Air handlers and furnaces aren't often found together.
-If you have a furnace you won't need to worry about an air handler.
+If you have a furnace you won't need to think about an air handler.
 Air handlers tend to be paired up with heat pumps and help regulate air flow throughout the home.
-Some units also provide secondary heating and cooling elements to help out the heat pump.
+Some models also provide backup heating and cooling parts to help out the heat pump.
 A furnace works on a different concept.
-Instead of an air handler, furnaces have their own blowers that move the warmed air into your ventilation and disperse throughout your home.
+Instead of an air handler, furnaces have their own blowers that move the warmed air into your ventilation and disperse through your home.
 Since furnaces have combustion chambers and burn fuel to make heat, they don't have some of the parts you'll find in a modern air handler.

-Air conditioners contain the condenser and are typically set outside the home.
-One of the most common mix-ups with air conditioners is that they cool the existing air in your home.
-Air conditioners actually remove heat from inside your home through a number of pieces within your system and expel it outside.
+Air conditioners contain the condenser and are usually set outside the home.
+One of the most common misunderstandings about air conditioners is that they cool the existing air in your home.
+Air conditioners actually take heat from inside your home through a variety of pieces inside your system and expel it outside.
 The removal of heat is what makes the air feel cool, not the addition of cold air.

-Understanding all of your home’s heating and cooling components for the Pierre climate is probably a little unrealistic, but there are a few things that can be helpful to you as a homeowner.
-If you’d like more information about your current system and whether an air handler or air conditioner is right for your home, give the professionals at Peitz Service Experts Heating & Air Conditioning a call at or set up a free appointment online today.
+Understanding all of your home’s heating and cooling components for the Pierre climate is probably a little unrealistic, but there are a number of things that can be helpful to you as a homeowner.
+If you’d like more information about your current system and whether an air handler or air conditioner is right for your home, give the professionals at Peitz Service Experts a call at 605-223-0307 or set up a free appointment online today.